 A lit cigarette can damage any turf system.
-On rubber-infill pitches, the cigarette may scorch and blacken the turf.
-Use a metal brush (such as is used to remove paint) and brush the spot vigorously to separate the fibers.
+The cigarette may scorch and blacken the turf.
+Use a strong bristled brush (such as is used to remove paint) and brush the spot vigorously to separate the fibers.
 If brushing the turf does not remove the damage, take a razor knife and cut the fused area away.

 If fabric seams or tears have gone beyond the scope outlined above, the installer should be contacted immediately for assistance, advice or to request a scheduled service visit.
-Any damage to the pad, de-lamination between the pad and turf, undue loss of sand, vandalized areas or dis-colorations should be reported to Sporturf $^{\text{TM}}$.
+Any damage to the pad, de-lamination between the pad and turf, vandalized areas or dis-colorations should be reported to Sporturf $^{\text{TM}}$.